Welcome to the Center for World Languages and Cultures (CWLC). We are here to support and enrich your study of languages and cultures at DU.

 The Center for World Languages & Cultures Has Moved!

 The Center for World Languages & Cultures offices are now located in Anderson Academic Commons, Room 336.
-Tutoring will resume in the fall quarter on the main floor of the Anderson Academic Commons.
+Tutoring is offered fall, winter and spring quarters on the main floor of the Anderson Academic Commons.

 Read about the move and the CWLC's services: Center for World Languages and Cultures Joins AAC